meetoseh/backend/docs/redis/keys.md

   - `chatgpt`: for openai's chat completion model chat-gpt-3.5
   - `ccmixter`: for searching or downloading from ccmixter.org

-- `jobs:repopulate_emotions:lock`: A basic lock to ensure we only have one job to repopulate the emotions table at a time.
-Goes to the string `1` while the lock is held.
+- `jobs:repopulate_emotions:lock`: A [smart lock](./locks.md) to ensure we only
+  have one job to repopulate the emotions table at a time.

-- `jobs:generate_transcript:{journey_uid}:lock`: A basic lock to ensure we don't have two jobs tryin to generate a transcript for the same journey at the same time.
+- `jobs:generate_transcript:{journey_uid}:lock`: A [smart lock](./locks.md) to
+  ensure we don't have two jobs trying to generate a transcript for the same journey at the same time.

 - `emotion_content_statistics:lock` goes to the string `1` while an instance is trying to fill the emotion content statistics lock.